 Do Remove Your Ring During Hands-On Activities

-"Make sure you’re taking off your ring during all hand-heavy activities (yes yogis, no downward dog in your engagement ring!)," says Lanore.
-"I advise against gardening, cleaning dishes, moving furniture, and exercising in an engagement ring.
-Of course, you can use these rules on a case by case basis with good judgement."
+"Make sure you’re taking off your ring during all hand-heavy activities (yes yogis, no downward dog in your engagement ring)," Lanore says.
+"I advise against gardening, cleaning dishes, moving furniture, and exercising with an engagement ring.
+Of course, you can use these rules on a case-by-case basis with good judgment."

-"It is very important to schedule maintenance appointments with your jeweler at least once a year to make sure the prongs are tight, the diamond isn't loose and there are no hairline cracks in the shank," says Susan.
-"All around maintenance is vital."
+"It is very important to schedule maintenance appointments with your jeweler at least once a year to make sure the prongs are tight, the diamond isn't loose, and there are no hairline cracks in the shank," Foster says.
+"All-around maintenance is vital."

 Do Get a Pre-Wedding Professional Clean

 Wedding right around the corner?
 Lanore says this is the best possible time to get your wedding bands professionally cleaned by a jeweler.
-"Your jeweler will have access to steamers, sonic cleaners and more, so take full advantage of those tools for your big day photos."
-Just hold off on wearing them until the big day itself to maintain an ultra-clean, high-sparkle look.
+"Your jeweler will have access to steamers and sonic cleaners, so take full advantage of those tools for your big day photos."
+Just hold off on wearing them until the day of your nuptials to maintain an ultra-clean, high-sparkle look.

 Do Keep Ring Dishes Around the House

-"I recommend a little ring dish bedside, one next to your sink in the bathroom, and one in the kitchen," says Lanore.
-"Your home is obviously the safest place to remove your ring, but don’t get so used to this that you remove it in public!
-Always keep your engagement ring on your person."
+"I recommend a little ring dish bedside, one next to your sink in the bathroom, and one in the kitchen," Lanore says.
+"Your home is obviously the safest place to remove your ring, but don’t get so used to this that you remove it in public.
 If you need to take if off while you're out and about, throw it on a necklace chain and wear it that way.

 Do Professionally Clean 14K White Gold

-If you have a 14K white gold engagement ring, "your setting will look a little worn with time and wear, but you can make it look brand new again by dropping it off with your jeweler to have it rhodium plated," says Lanore.
+If you have a 14K white gold engagement ring, "your setting will look a little worn with time and wear, but you can make it look brand new again by dropping it off with your jeweler to have it rhodium-plated," Lanore says.
 "Every time you scratch the surface of 14K white gold, it removes the white gold from that scratch.
-Thus after some time, it can have a bit of a yellow tone to it.
+Thus, after some time, it can have a bit of a yellow tone to it.
 Again, this is an easy fix that your jeweler can assist you with."